edwin-Marrima/terraform-provider-file/docs/data-sources/data_source.md

 # file_transformer (Data Source)

 The `file_transformer` data source provides an interface between terraform and the file system running terraform, allowing to overwrite, delete/edit file contents.
-The `file_transformer` data source can be used with existing or non-existing files, currently supported file extensions are json, .env and yaml (or yml)
+The `file_transformer` data source can be used with existing or non-existing files, currently supported file extensions are json, .env and yaml (or yml).

-~> **Warning** It is necessary that you grant sufficient permissions (_chmod +rw_) so that the provider can read and make changes to the contents of the specified file .If the file does not exist, the `file` provider will try to create a new file or subfolder, so the permissions must also cover these situations.
+~> **Warning** It is necessary that you grant enough permissions (_chmod +rw_) so that the provider can read and make changes to the contents of the specified file.
+If the file does not exist, the `file` provider will try to create a new file or subfolder, so the permissions must also cover this situation.

 ## Example Usage